-However, the Covid-19 global pandemic has not resulted in any material impairment to the Group's assets (including inventories and receivables) as of 31 March 2021 or affected the Group's ability to continue its business as a going-concern.
-There was no material impact on the Group's operations and financial performance for the financial year ended 31 March 2021.
+Overall, the Covid-19 global pandemic has not resulted in any material impairment to the Group's assets (including inventories and receivables) as of 31 March 2022 or affected the Group's ability to continue its business as a going-concern.
+The Covid-19 global pandemic did not have any material impact on the Group's operations and financial performance for the financial year ended 31 March 2022.

-40. SIGNIFICANT EVENT OCCURRING AFTER THE REPORTING PERIOD
+39. SIGNIFICANT EVENT OCCURRING AFTER THE REPORTING PERIOD